lasselupe33/eslint-plugin-security-rules/src/rules/no-sql-injections/pg/_docs.md

 This rule aims to detect potential SQL injection vulnerabilities, caused by the usage of unsanitized inputs.

-If this error has flagged an issue in your code, this means that you may be inserting data that can manipulate your query.
+If this rule has flagged an issue in your code, this means that you may be inserting data that can manipulate your query.

 ## Risk